Lantmännen Research Foundation

 - Develop profitable and sustainable food from grain and other plant-based raw materials.

 Research findings should contribute to knowledge that can eventually be implemented within Lantmännen businesses or on our owners’ farms.

 The application system window opens on 1 September and closes at 14.00 on 1 October.
 Decisions on applications submitted will be announced in early December.

-If you are planning a new project, we will be happy to discuss possible project structures and choice of raw materials with you.
-We are also interested in degree work, feasibility studies and pilot projects within our three focus areas.
+If you are planning a new project, we will be happy to discuss possible project structures with you.
+If you are planning a larger project, it is possible to apply for co-financing by our Foundation.
+We are also interested in degree work, feasibility studies and pilot projects within any of the Foundation's three focus areas.

 Three focus areas